Senior Lecturer in Psychology

 Research interests for potential research students

 My main area of research lies in the study of cognitive biases in motivational behaviour.
+Primarily this surrounds addictive behaviours (such as alcohol consumption and gambling), and eating behaviours.

 My secondary research areas are in: asexuality as a sexual orientation, post-concussion syndrome, and attention in neurodiverse populations.